Kyren Taumoefolau

-Kyren Taumoefolau (born 8 May 2003) is a New Zealand-born Tongan rugby union player who plays fullback and wing for Chiefs in the Super Rugby Pacific and in the Bunnings NPC, as well as the Tongan national team.
+Kyren Taumoefolau (born 8 May 2003) is a New Zealand born Tongan rugby union player who plays fullback and wing for the Chiefs in Super Rugby Pacific and in the Bunnings NPC, as well as the Tongan national team.

+Early life

+Taumoefolau was born in Blenheim, in the New Zealand region of Marlborough in 2003.
+He attended Marlborough Boys' College, and was co-captain of the First XV, where he played as a first five.
+He is of Tongan ancestry.

 Career

 Moana Pasifika

 He played for local Picton club Waitohi, before joining Moana Pasifika.
 His debut for Moana Pasifika came in the second round coming off the bench in a win over the Fijian Drua.
 He scored a try in his first start for the side, crossing the line in the 47th minute of a 14–22 win over the Western Force.
 He again scored the following week in a 60–21 loss against the ACT Brumbies.

 Taumoefolau exploded in 2025, scoring 9 tries as Moana Pasifika completed their best season since their establishment in 2022.
-In May, rumours began to swirl about a potential move to fellow Super Rugby Pacific team, the Waikato Chiefs.
+In May, rumours began to swirl about a potential move to rival Super Rugby Pacific team, the Chiefs.
 In June, Moana Pasifika confirmed via social media that Taumoefolau was leaving the team.
-He signed a two-year deal with the Chiefs on the 4th of August.
+He signed a two year deal with the Chiefs on the 4th of August.

 Chiefs

-In August 2025, it was announced that Taumoefolau had signed for the Hamilton-based Chiefs on a two-year deal, starting in 2026.
+In August 2025, it was announced that Taumoefolau had signed for the Hamilton based Chiefs on a two year deal, starting in 2026.
+In June 2026, Taumoefolau, who had scored in his previous four appearances for the Chiefs, including a back-to-back double, made his first Super Rugby grand final appearance.
+The Chiefs lost to the Hurricanes 60–5 in Wellington.

-International
+Tasman

+Taumoefolau made his debut for coming off the bench on the 17th of August 2024 in a 22-7 win over at Trafalgar Park.

+He started the 2026 NPC season with a hat-trick against North Harbour in a 31-29 win on the 31st of July.
+He later followed this up with an NPC record equalling 5 tries against Counties Manukau on the 16th of August 2026, first set by Auckland's Terry Wright against Manawatū in 1984, with another 4 players also achieving the same with Tevita Li being the previous most recent in 2017.
+In doing so he also passed the previous Tasman record of 4 tries set by Macca Springer and Peter Playford.